pglen/comlin64/grub-data/README.md

-README
+# README

 Mount it copy it

-chroot to it
+Chroot to it

-installl grub
+Install grub

-unmount it
+Unmount it